 It is dangerous to use a set speed which is too high for the current road, traffic or weather conditions.
 Risk of accident.

 Switching off system temporarily

-Fig. 148 Turn signal and main beam headlight lever switch and rocker switch for the cruise control
+Fig. 150 Turn signal and main beam headlight lever switch and rocker switch for the cruise control if the brake pedal is depressed,

 The cruise control system will be switched off in the following situations: